A unified-description of curvature, torsion, and non-metricity of the metric-affine geometry with the M\"{o}bius representation: Basic ingredients in gauge theories of gravity

 and

 respectively.
 Using the pull back of $\partial_{\mu}$ by the frame fields $e_{I}{}^{\mu}$, $\xi_{I}=e_{I}{}^{\mu}\partial_{\mu}$, the left-hand side of the second formula becomes as follows:

-This formula is, of course, the same as the first one; the covariant derivatives $\nabla X$ and $\mathcal{D}\tilde{X}$ are also equivalent.
+This formula is, of course, the same as the first one; the covariant derivatives $\nabla X$ and $\mathcal{D}\bar{X}$ are also equivalent.
 Therefore, the following relation is derived~\cite{Carroll:2004st}:

-This is the so-called Weitzenb\"{o}ch connection~\cite{Weitzenboch:1923}, which relates the spin connection to the affine connection via the (co-)frame fields and vice versa.
-Notice that Eq~(\ref{Weitzenboch connection}) implies $\mathcal{D}_{\mu}e^{I}{}_{\nu}=0$, or equivalently, $\mathcal{D}_{\mu}e_{I}{}^{\nu}=0$.
+This is the so-called Weitzenb\"{o}ch connection~\cite{Weitzenboch:1923}, which relates the connection 1-form to the affine connection via the (co-)frame fields and vice versa.
+Notice that Eq.~(\ref{Weitzenboch connection}) implies $\mathcal{D}_{\mu}e^{I}{}_{\nu}=0$, or equivalently, $\mathcal{D}_{\mu}e_{I}{}^{\nu}=0$.
 These properties are sometimes called vielbein {\it postulate} but, as shown in the above, always satisfied.
 That is, it is not a {\it postulate}.
+Notice also that the covariant derivative $\nabla$ in Eq.~(\ref{nabla X}) and $\mathcal{D}$ in Eq.~(\ref{D X}) are equivalent, and, therefore, $\nabla$ satisfies the same rule as Eq.~(\ref{Covariant derivative of vielbein}).
+Namely, a theory which is composed of using the covariant derivative $\nabla$ with respect to the Weitzenb\"{o}ch connection Eq.~(\ref{Weitzenboch connection}) is a gauge invariant theory under the (co-)frame transformation as discussed in Eq.~(\ref{Gauge transformation of spin connection}).